Prostate Problems Erectile Disfunction

 - Mild to moderate BPH (prostate size 30-80cc)

-- Inflammation-driven enlargement
+- Inflammation-suspected enlargement

 - No acute urinary retention

-- No significant bladder stones
+- No significant bladder stones or damage

 Health Status: